hcelenkk/umuttepeTurizm.github.io/assets/frontend/datepicker/README.md

   });
 </script>
 ```
-The above code will output a date in this format `mm-dd-yyyy`, for example: `10-31-2016` - which is October 31, 2016.
+The above code will output a date in this format `mm-dd-yyyy`, for example: `10-31-2016` - which is Ekim 31, 2016.
 You can specify other format you want, like `mmm dd, yyyy` which would output something like `Oct 01, 2016`.

 | Variable      | Code         | Output  |